Before registering, please read the following Policies

 PRIVATE ONE-ON-ONE LESSONS

-• Private lessons are not included in the general schedule and may be arranged if a slot is available.
+- Private lessons are not included in the general schedule and may be arranged if a slot is available.

-• Private lessons are paid online on the day of the lesson (PayPal or Venmo is the preferred method).
+- Private lessons are paid online on the day of the lesson (PayPal or Venmo is the preferred method).

-• If you need to cancel the lesson, please notify me in writing at least 24 hours before the lesson.
+- If you need to cancel the lesson, please notify me in writing at least 24 hours before the lesson.
 I understand that emergencies may happen, so you can cancel within 24 hours ONCE per semester.
 At other times, I’ll have to charge you 50% of the cost of the missed lesson.

-• Many students choose to take private lessons because their schedules are inconsistent, and it’s hard to follow the curriculum of the group class.
+- Many students choose to take private lessons because their schedules are inconsistent, and it’s hard to follow the curriculum of the group class.
 However, regular practice and attendance are essential.
 I expect students who take private lessons to come at least twice a month and preferably book a series of classes.

 VIDEO AND PHOTO RECORDING

 Maryland law prohibits the recording of electronic communications unless all parties give consent.
-Therefore, the classes (including demos) are NOT recorded.
+Therefore, the Zoom classes are NOT recorded.
 If the lesson needs to be recorded, the participants will be informed and may or may not agree.
 The studio is NOT responsible for any secret screenshots, photographs, or recordings made by other participants.

-CONDUCT CODE DURING THE ZOOM ART LESSONS
+CONDUCT CODE DURING THE ONLINE ART LESSONS

 Students are required to participate in all activities (watching samples, discussing group critiques, or working independently on a project).
 As it’s essential to see the students’ progress during the class, I require that the students’ cameras be turned on at least when we review the works.
 Additionally, the artwork can be sent to the instructor via Google Classroom or uploaded to Google Drive and reviewed individually.